Living Lakes - Strategies to protect the biodiversity of aquatic ecosystems

 State of implementation/results

-- Over 5,200 farmers and fishermen have participated in capacity exchange workshops on sustainable fisheries and agriculture in ten countries.
+- Over 6,600 smallholder farmers and fishermen have taken part in workshops and training programmes on sustainable agricultural production and fishing.

-- Over 3,400 people responsible for lake management at governmental, administrative and NGO level have participated in training programmes.
+- More than 5,500 people responsible for lake management at governmental, administrative and NGO level have participated in training programmes.

-- Eleven pioneer initiatives in the implementing countries are demonstrating innovative nature-based solutions and approaches to better manage freshwater resources, reduce the serious impacts of human activities on lakes and move towards integrated lake management.
+- Initial results of the 11 pioneer initiatives and 3 replication projects in the partner countries show innovative nature-based solutions to better manage water resources, reduce the serious impacts of human activities on lakes and wetland landscapes and move towards integrated lake and wetland management.

-- To date, 26 young lake managers have completed a traineeship and some have been taken on by the implementing partners in the project team or have been given other professional opportunities.
+- 44 young lake managers have completed a traineeship and some have been taken on by the implementing partners as part of a project team or have been given other career opportunities.

-- The Global Nature Fund, together with the University of Applied Sciences Trier, has launched the Living Lakes Academy (LLA).
-After the first year, 13 young lake managers have already fulfilled the criteria and received a certificate.
+- The Global Nature Fund has launched the Living Lakes Academy (LLA) together with the Trier University of Applied Sciences.
+In the meantime, 35 young lake managers have fulfilled the criteria and received a certificate.

-- Over 380 people took part in the first six LLA webinars and improved their knowledge of various aspects of lake and wetland management, limnology, international cooperation and NGO management.
+- 800 people have participated in the LLA webinars so far and improved their knowledge on various aspects of lake and wetland management, limnology, international co-operation, NGO management and practical measures.

 Latest Update: